 Having a good paper NYC Map and Subway Map can help immensely when trying to sort out directions for sightseeing.
 Phones rarely work in the subway and batteries lose their charge quickly in the city – which is why we also recommend carrying a portable charger.

-We think travel insurance is absolutely essential – even when on a budget!
-If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.
+If you haven’t already obtained travel insurance for your trip to NYC, consider traveling protected with World Nomads.

-Traveling To More Top USA Destinations?
 We have it covered with detailed trip itineraries to some of the best US cities!
-Whether you are spending a Weekend in San Francisco, 3 Days in Chicago, planning a trip to Denver or are creating a San Diego, Portland, New Orleans or Seattle Itinerary, we have top tips for what to see, do and eat!
+Whether you are spending a Weekend in San Francisco, 3 Days in Chicago, planning a trip to Denver or are creating a Phoenix, San Diego, Portland, New Orleans or Seattle Itinerary, we have top tips for what to see, do and eat!
+Looking to hit the open road?
+Fantastic!
+Check out our guides to the ultimate road trips for the Columbia River Gorge, Montana, California Highway 1 and the Oregon Coast!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.